lumen-org/lumen/README.md

       }
     });

-### Using it
+### Running it

- * make sure the `modelbase` backend is running and hosting the correct models that you'd like to explore.
+ * Note: make sure the `modelbase` backend is running and hosting the correct models that you'd like to explore.
+The modelbase is the backend part of this client-server project, see above.
- * if DEFAULT_MODEL is set to "" all existing models are displayed.
+ * if DEFAULT_MODEL in config file is set to "" all existing models are displayed.

 Open `<path>/index.html` in your browser.
-Using chrome is recommended, since it - by far - provides the best performance.
+Using chrome is recommended, since it provides the best performance.

 ---